gride29/Simple-Banking-System/README.md

 # Simple-Banking-System
-Java application that simulates simple banking system and stores users data in an SQL database.
+Java application that simulates very simple banking system and stores users data in an SQL database.
 # Features
 - Create credit cards
 - Log in